Brylcoder/Tailwind/readme.md

 # Tailwind Manage Landing Page

-This is the project from my 2022 Tailwind Crash Course on YouTube.
+This is the a tailwind project to learn various concept of tailwind.

 ![Alt text](/img/screen.png?raw=true)